COVID-19: 'We Can Push This Virus Back,' WHO Leader Says Of Coronavirus

 To stop the spread of infection, officials have shut down schools and universities and cancelled public gatherings such as concerts and sport events.

-Japan currently has more than 280 cases, and the country has performed more than 8,111 tests for the coronavirus, the health ministry says.
+Japan currently has more than 280 cases, and the country has performed more than 8,111 tests for the novel coronavirus, the health ministry says.

 Japan's new cases include a man in his 40s who arrived at an airport near Nagoya and tested positive for the virus.
 The man arrived back in his home country after traveling internationally for more than two weeks, making stops in Cambodia, Vietnam and the Philippines.
 He developed a fever on Feb.
 21; respiratory symptoms emerged this week, including chest pain.